blus-audio/sigmadsp/README.md

 ## Installation
 :zap: **Running the installation can overwrite your existing configuration.** For upgrading, see [Upgrading](#upgrading)!

-These instructions are given for RaspberryPi hardware on Raspbperry Pi OS 12 (bookworm).
+These instructions are given for Raspberry Pi hardware (tested on Pi 4 and 5), running on Raspbperry Pi OS 12 (bookworm).

 First, enable I2C and/or SPI peripherals by running
 ```